Learn from the best. Learn from the best.

 Week One

 Your work is multifaceted and involves many interests competing for time, funding, and people resources.
-In this workshop you’ll conduct a brief “audit” of your office and its functions on a wide variety of measures.
+In this workshop you’ll conduct a brief “audit” of your office and its functions on a wide variety of measures using the Career Leaders' Scorecard.
 This evaluation process will help you identify priorities for both your energy and your learning as you consider questions such as:

 • How clear is the focus of your work?